Napoleon III

-Napoleon III was a popular monarch who oversaw the modernization of the French economy and filled Paris with new boulevards and parks.
-He expanded the French colonial empire, made the French merchant navy the second largest in the world, and personally engaged in two wars.
-Maintaining leadership for 22 years, he was the longest-reigning French head of state since the fall of the Ancien Régime, although his reign would ultimately end upon his surrender to Otto von Bismarck and Wilhelm I on 2 September 1870.

-Napoleon III commissioned a grand reconstruction of Paris carried out by prefect of the Seine, Georges-Eugène Haussmann.
-He expanded and consolidated the railway system throughout the nation and modernized the banking system.
-Napoleon promoted the building of the Suez Canal and established modern agriculture, which ended famines in France and made the country an agricultural exporter.
+Napoleon III commissioned a grand reconstruction of Paris carried out by the prefect of the Seine, Georges-Eugène Haussmann.
+He expanded and consolidated the railway system throughout the nation and modernized the banking system in France.
+Napoleon promoted the building of the Suez Canal in Egypt and established modern agriculture, which ended famines in France and made the country an agricultural exporter.
 He negotiated the 1860 Cobden–Chevalier Treaty with Britain and similar agreements with France's other European trading partners.
-Social reforms included giving French workers the right to strike and the right to organize, and the right for women to be admitted to a French university.
+Social reforms were enacted giving workers the right to organize and the right to strike, and women the right to be admitted to universities.

-In foreign policy, Napoleon III aimed to reassert French influence in Europe and around the world.
-In Europe, he allied with Britain and defeated Russia in the Crimean War (1853–1856).
+In foreign policy, Napoleon III aimed to reassert French influence in Europe and elsewhere.
+In Europe, he allied the French with Britain and defeated Russia in the Crimean War (1853–1856).
 His regime assisted Italian unification by defeating the Austrian Empire in the Second Italian War of Independence and later annexed Savoy and Nice through the Treaty of Turin as its deferred reward.
 At the same time, his forces defended the Papal States against annexation by Italy.
 He was also favourable towards the 1859 union of the Danubian Principalities, which resulted in the establishment of the United Principalities of Moldavia and Wallachia.
-Napoleon doubled the area of the French colonial empire with expansions in Asia, the Pacific, and Africa.
-On the other hand, the intervention in Mexico, which aimed to create a Second Mexican Empire under French protection, ended in total failure.
+Napoleon III doubled the area of the French colonial empire with acquisitions in Asia, Africa, and the Pacific.
+On the other hand, the intervention in Mexico, which aimed to create a Second Mexican Empire under French protection, ended up in total failure.

-From 1866, Napoleon had to face the mounting power of Prussia as its minister president Otto von Bismarck sought German unification under Prussian leadership.
-In July 1870, Napoleon reluctantly declared war on Prussia after pressure from the general public.
-The French Army was rapidly defeated, and Napoleon was captured at Sedan.
-He was swiftly dethroned and the Third Republic was proclaimed in Paris.
-After he was released from German custody, he went into exile in England, where he died in 1873.
+From 1866, Napoleon III had to face the aggressive mounting power of Prussia as its minister president Otto von Bismarck sought German unification (later serving as its first Chancellor) under Prussian leadership.
+In July 1870, Napoleon III reluctantly declared war on Prussia after pressure from the general public.
+The French Army was rapidly defeated, and Napoleon III was captured at Sedan.
+He was swiftly dethroned and the French Third Republic was proclaimed in Paris.
+After he was released from German custody, he went into exile in the United Kingdom, where he died in 1873.